-An essay on mercury: wherein are presented formulae for some preparations of this metal, including practical remarks on the safest and most effectual methods of administering them, for the cure of liver-complaints, dropsies, syphilis, and other formidable diseases incident to the human frame, being the result of long experience and diligent observation / by David Davies.
+An essay on mercury; wherein are presented formulae for some preparations of this metal, including practical remarks on the safest and most effectual methods of administering them, for the cure of liver-complaints, dropsies, syphilis ...
+Being the result of long experience and diligent observation / [David Davies].